noi-techpark/it.bz.software.virtual.events/README.md

 no manual steps are needed to be performed in the AWS console.

 ## PostgreSQL upgrade
-First connect to the EC2 instance and created a DB dump:
+First connect to the EC2 instance and create a DB dump:

 `docker exec -it <postgres_container> /bin/bash`